martinez-kateeurisse/Valentine-Web-Page/README.md

 Change the Name

 Edit:
-- Welcome []
-- Change the Greeting Message
+- Change the Greeting Messages
 - Modify the paragraph inside the greeting section.
 Change the Passcode
 In the script: